West Glacier, Montana: History

 Remote and almost inaccessible, the West Glacier area drew only limited attention by white settlers until the main line of the Great Northern Railway (GNR) reached the northern Rocky Mountains in 1890.
 The transcontinental GNR was completed on January 6, 1893, at Scenic, Washington.

 The railroad established a station named "Belton" at the current West Glacier site, and a small community slowly began to develop in the area.
 A post office was established at Belton in 1900.
 The number of homesteaders and other settlers remained small, however, due to the region's rugged, heavily forested terrain.

 The community, heavily dependent on tourism, has a small permanent population that expands significantly during the summer tourist season; most area businesses are likewise seasonal—including the 18-hole golf course—and are primarily geared towards travelers.
 The elevation is 3169 ft.

 The Swiss-style Belton Chalets in West Glacier, originally built in 1910, was the first Great Northern Railway hotel at Glacier National Park and would welcome guests arriving by train to the park, before they would travel into the park's back-country chalets and tent camps.
 During the Great Depression, the Belton Chalet housed the crews working on the Going-to-the-Sun Road.
 Over the years, the chalet housed many businesses, while today it is one of Montana's grandest historic hotels.
 The chalet survives today under new ownership and is a registered National Historic Landmark.

 In 1949 the town changed its name from Belton to West Glacier to promote the tourism potential.

 Tourism

 Railroad tourism

 By the early twentieth century a small number of tourists had begun to visit the spectacular mountain landscapes east and north of Belton, and in 1910 that area was set aside as Glacier National Park.
 As the railway station nearest the area, Belton became a primary gateway to Glacier, and the park headquarters was established there.
-Presently Amtrak's Empire Builder makes stops daily at the West Glacier station.
+Currently Amtrak's Empire Builder makes stops daily at the West Glacier station.